Register here until October 12th at no cost to receive a link to the event site to view it on demand, at your convenience.

 We hope this event helps all stakeholders, whether your interest involves critical, battery, base and precious metals, industrial minerals or construction materials.
 Thank you for joining us!

-Read the abstracts about these topics and the speakers' bios below:
+Read the abstracts about each of the topics and speakers' bios in the agenda below:

-- ESG: Mining Must Get Sustainability Right: the opening keynote presentation by Robert W. Schafer, Reg.
+- ESG: Mining Must Get Sustainability Right!
+A discussion about the importance of quantifying, accounting and reporting of ESG and sustainability measures today for the mining industry, operators and investors.
+The opening keynote presentation by Robert W. Schafer, Reg.
 P.G., CEO, Eagle Mines Management and 2020 SME President.

 - Donald Marleau, Senior Director, Sector Lead, Natural Resources Corporate Ratings, Standard & Poor's in a keynote presentation will speak about how The credit and capital markets today are adjusting as are participants in the metals, mining and energy sectors worldwide.

 - Randy Smallwood, President and CEO of Wheaton Precious Metals in a fire side chat moderated by Mike Jones, C.Eng, P.Eng, Regional Director, Africa, Europe and Middle East at HATCH will discuss: What is sustainability finance?
 How are banks, investors, financiers adapting to expectations?
 How can investors measure, evaluate and miners benefit all stakeholders?
 How can miners achieve Net Zero and what opportunities exist for moving forward to those and other sustainability initiatives?